 Mobile teeth

-Fixed Partial Denture (FPD)
+Fixed partial dentures (FPD)

-Removable Partial Denture (RPD)
+RPDs

-PSR (Periodontal Screening and Recording)
+Periodontal screening and recording (PSR).

-A nutritional test to investigate eating habits was filled by a specialist doctor of the Department of Clinical and Specialist Dental Sciences, in order to investigate the food habits: the test consisted of the Mini Nutritional Assessment (MNA®), a well-known and largely accepted, monitoring and evaluation instrument designed in order to identify elderly patients with malnutrition risk, based on questions on the elders nutritional habits [21].
-Before starting the MNA®, general information relating to the patient are entered in the appropriate space at the top of the form.
-Then the screening section (MNA®-SF) which consists of six questions is completed.
-In case of the screening score was less than 11, the evaluation to determine the malnutrition index is done: if the score was > 23.5, the patient has a normal nutritional status and no further actions are necessary, if the score is < 23.5 a dietician or a nutritionist is indicated to refer the patient.
+A nutritional test to investigate eating habits was completed by a specialist doctor at the Department of Clinical and Specialist Dental Sciences.
+The test used was the Mini Nutritional Assessment (MNA®), a well-known and largely accepted monitoring and evaluation tool designed to identify elderly patients at risk of malnutrition based on questions on their nutritional habits [21].
+Before starting the MNA®, general information relating to the patient was entered in the appropriate space at the top of the form.
+The screening section (MNA®-SF), consisting of six questions, was then completed.
+If the screening score was less than 11, an evaluation to determine the malnutrition index was carried out; if the score was > 23.5, the patient was considered to have a normal nutritional status, and no further action was necessary, while if the score was < 23.5, the patient was referred to a dietician or a nutritionist.

 Mixing test procedure

-After the pre-test clinical protocol was completed, the test based on the proposed measurement method was performed: each specimen was prepared from two Big Bubble Gums, one with a yellow colour and one with a pink colour (saliva not affecting gum colours).
-Strips of 20 mm length were cut from both colours and manually stuck together, so that the test strip presented is 20 X 10 X 2 mm (Fig. 1-a).
+After the pre-test clinical protocol had been completed, the test based on the proposed measurement method was performed.
+Each specimen was prepared from two large sticks of bubble gum, one yellow and one pink (saliva did not affect the gum colours).
+Strips 20 mm in length were cut from both colours and manually stuck together so that the test strip presented as 20 x 10 x 2 mm (Fig. 1-a).

 Figure 1.
-Five chewing gum couples used in this study: un-chewed condition (a), bolus obtained by respectively 5, 10, 20, 30 and 50 chewing cycles (b), squeezed wafer (c) and image labelled by cluster index (d).
+Five pairs of chewing gum sticks were used in this study: unchewed (a), bolus obtained from 5, 10, 20, 30 and 50 chewing cycles, respectively (b), a flattened wafer (c) and an image labelled by cluster index (d).

-For all participants five chewing gum couples were prepared and five boluses for different chewing cycles were obtained (Fig. 1-b), respectively for:
+For all the participants, five pairs of chewing gum sticks were prepared, and five boluses for different chewing cycles were obtained (Fig. 1-b) for

 5 chewing strokes